KohakuMoon/website/blog/posts/_posts/2024-01-01-Change log.md

 December 18th 2024
     Learning grid and breaking things.
 Eventually I will move past the same few questions I keep asking the unoffical IT team.

+December 20th and 21st
+    Two days of coffee and code <3 Still breaking things and toying with grid.
+The blog posts are so broken.
+Slowly getting the hand of grid-ception at least.
+I have the best un-offical IT team.